Academic Catalog

 Part four of the unified sequence.
 Project-oriented experiments to deal with concepts normally found in instrumental analysis, physical, organic, and inorganic laboratory courses.
 Emphasis is placed on using synthetic techniques, modern analysis by instrumentation, and studies of the physical properties of chemical systems.
 One lecture and two laboratories per week.
 Prerequisites: CHEM 32400 (with a grade of C- or better); CHEM 34200 (may be taken concurrently).
 4 credits.
 (S,Y)

-Attributes: ENRE, NS, WI
+Attributes: ENRE, WI

 4 Credits